 Merely identifying the weaknesses and weaker sections are not the solution.
 Candidates must also try to overcome it in order to score well on the GRE and GMAT test.
 Often students pay less attention to their weaker sections during the preparation time and tend to regret it later on.

 Thus, it is important that the student pays attention to all sections of the GRE/GMAT.
 Even if an individual is good at one section, they must try to improve their scores in other sections.
 Let us say, only the quantitative section is not sufficient for the overall performance in the test.
 Candidates must not forget to pay attention to the GRE Verbal section as is often considered more challenging than the GMAT Verbal section by most of the test-takers.
-For this, you must keep a GRE Words List handy as not to get confused with obscure words.
+For this, you must keep a GRE Words List handy so as not to get confused with obscure words.

 Spending Too Much Time on a Question